-Renter Owner 0- 30% AMI >30- 50% AMI >50- 80% AMI Total 0- 30% AMI >30-50% AMI >50- 80% AMI Total Households with Children Present Data Unavai lable category includes multi-person households whose members are unrelated (e.g., roommates, un-married partners, etc.).
+Renter Owner Owner 0- 30% AMI >30- 50% AMI >50- 80% AMI Total 0- 30% AMI >30-50% AMI >50- 80% AMI Total Households with Children Present Data l Jnavaila ble roommates, un-married partners, etc.).
 Fresno has 13,380 single-person or multi-person unrelated households that are both low- to moderate-income and spend more than 30% of their incomes on housing costs.
 Single-person and multi-person unrelated households make up just under one-fourth (23%) of all cost burdened households.
 Renters of this household type experience cost burdens over seven times the rate of "other, non-family" homeowners.